 For optimal performance, Square recommends choosing a dual-band (vs. a single 2.4GHz band) Wi-Fi hotspot.

 Is having a small lightweight option important to you?
 Most sellers using a mobile hotspot in a countertop setting will likely not view this as a concern.

 Do you value having a touchscreen?
-Many hotspots have displays which report the strength of your signal, your hotspot’s name, data usage and the network password right on the device.
+Many hotspots have displays that report the strength of your signal, your hotspot’s name, data usage, and the network password right on the device.